natashahoare/natashahoare/_posts/2013-03-07-wow-festival-2013-southbank.md

 category: Talks
 ---

-I am very proud to be speaking at WOW Festival, Southbank this coming weekend.
-The Festival celebrates women across the world, with a series of talks and events that examine contemporary femininity and issues surrounding gender.
-I will be presenting The Yellow Wallpaper exhibition as part of the WOW bites series.
+WOW Festival, Southbank celebrates women across the world, with a series of talks and events that examine contemporary femininity and issues surrounding gender.
+I will be present The Yellow Wallpaper exhibition as part of the WOW bites series.
 For more information click here.

 ![03-07-13](/assets/img/03-07-13.jpg)